 If our stockholders approve Proposal II, and we are successful in our efforts to have all outstanding options exercised or terminated, we will terminate the 2003 Plan and no further options will be granted under the 2003 Plan.
 Once the 2003 Plan is terminated, we anticipate that we will seek agreement from all Optionees to exercise or terminate their outstanding options within a limited period of time.
 We anticipate that we will seek such agreement through the delivery of a tender offer to Optionees.
 Any such tender offer would seek the agreement of the Optionees to amend the terms of their options by accelerating the expiration date of the options to December 31, 2006.
-We anticipate that, in consideration for the Optionees' agreement to amend the options, the vesting of any unvested options held by the Optionees would be accelerated in full.
+In connection with seeking such agreement from the Optionees, we intend to accelerate the vesting of all unvested options held by the Optionees in full.
 We further anticipate that any such tender offer would be conditioned on its acceptance by all Optionees so that the vesting and termination provisions of all options would be amended uniformly in accordance with the terms of the offer.
 In the case that all of the Optionees accept the terms of such tender offer, any option holders who choose to exercise would be able to publicly resell their shares without restriction.